SCHOOL FUNDING + SCHOLARSHIPS

 Process: Students work with their parents, teacher, counselor, or school travel director to evaluate travel vendors, costs, and options.
 Together, they create a travel plan, budget, and personal goals.
 Scholarship winners are selected based on the merit of their application.
 Students looking for vendor ideas can refer to our RESOURCES & INSIGHT page.

 Travel Level: ADVANCED.
-These students take responsibility for planning, fundraising, and travel logistics while gaining confidence, self-reliance, critical intercultural skills, and a well-rounded, thoughtful perspective.
-This application is not for groups, it is only for individual students doing educational travel via a vendor (e.g. CIEE, study abroad, etc.) and traveling alone.
+These students take full responsibility for planning, fundraising, and travel logistics while gaining confidence, self-reliance, critical intercultural skills, and a well-rounded, thoughtful perspective.
+This application is not for groups, it is only for individual students doing educational travel via a vendor (e.g. CIEE, Adelesco, study abroad, etc.) and traveling alone.

-Application Preparation: The application (purple button below) includes the following sections: 1) Instructions, 2) About the DCIS Foundation short video, 3) Student Information (you’ll attach a PDF of your transcript), 4) Trip Information, 5) Budget, 6) Student Essay (see question and format requirement below; you’ll attach a PDF), 7) Letter of Recommendation (see purple button form below), and 8) Travel Agreement.
+Application Preparation: The application button will be posted here and includes the following sections: 1) Instructions, 2) “About the DCIS Foundation” short video, 3) Student Information (you’ll attach a PDF of your transcript), 4) Trip Information, 5) Budget, 6) One-page student essay (see the prompt below; you’ll attach a PDF), 7) Letters of Recommendation (see purple button form below), and 8) Travel Agreement.
 Note: After submitting your application, you will receive an email notification and can make changes anytime before the deadline.
 Incomplete applications will not be considered.

 Essay questions prompt: What are your hopes and aspirations for this trip?
 How do you believe this experience will shape your future goals?
 FORMAT: one-page, typed, double-spaced, 12-point type, saved as a PDF and attached to your application.